Ancient commons with Bitcoin as the sun

 Getting Involved

-Review BLLVM code and formal proofs, review Bitcoin Commons governance rules, submit issues and pull requests, help with testing and security audits, build your own implementation using both innovations, or participate in governance discussions.
+Review BLVM code and formal proofs, review Bitcoin Commons governance rules, submit issues and pull requests, help with testing and security audits, build your own implementation using both innovations, or participate in governance discussions.

 White Paper for complete technical and governance overview, Documentation for unified technical documentation, and Governance Docs for governance rules and processes.